-- Catch and length composition from five fisheries: recreational charter (retained and discard), recreational private (retained and discard), commercial hook-and-line and longline gear, commercial net gear, and a commercial "discard" fishery. - Biological information including maturity at length and length at age. - Fishery-dependent relative abundance (CPUE) indices based on shore-based sampling for the charter and private recreational fisheries, and sampling by on-board observers in the charter fleet. - A fishery-independent index from the SWFSC juvenile rockfish survey. - Age data from the charter fleet in the 1980 and from two research studies in 2006.
+- Catch and length composition from five fisheries: recreational charter (retained and discard), recreational private (retained and discard), commercial hook-and-line and longline gear, commercial net gear, and a commercial "discard" fishery. - Biological information including maturity, fecundity at length, and length at age. - Fishery-dependent relative abundance (CPUE) indices based on shore-based sampling for the charter and private recreational fisheries, and sampling by on-board observers in the charter fleet. - A fishery-independent index from the SWFSC juvenile rockfish survey. - Age data from the charter fleet during 1980-1984 and from two research studies in 2006.